needle-mirror/com.unity.sequences/Documentation~/concepts.md

 ### Editorial structure

-You can structure your Editorial with a depth of up to 3 levels of Sequences:
+You can structure your Editorial with Sequences containing other Sequences:

 ![](images/editorial-structure.png)